 How does a category affect car value?

 A category can significantly impact a car’s value.
 Vehicles marked as CAT A or CAT B may have little to no value due to severe damage.
-CAT S and CAT N cars may be cheaper but require careful assessment before purchase.
+CAT S and CAT N cars may be cheaper but require careful inspection from an engineer before purchase.

 Why are car category checks necessary?